JustinCBates/tui-engine/docs/ARCHITECTURE.md

 Note: `to_ptk_container()` is an internal adapter used to transform a ContainerElement tree into a prompt-toolkit layout (HSplit/VSplit/Frame).
 It is not intended for library consumers.

-## Fluent API (end-consumer)
+## Fluent API (end-consumer) - DEPRECATED

+**DEPRECATION NOTICE**: This fluent API design has been superseded by the Section-based architecture.
+See "Updated TUI Engine Architecture" section for current approach.

-This section describes the recommended fluent, chainable API that end-users (library consumers) will use to compose UI trees.
-The design favors readability and small, composable calls that return the element they operate on for chaining.
+This section describes the original fluent, chainable API that was planned for end-users but has been replaced with the Section/Container model.

 Goals for the fluent API
 - Small, discoverable surface area.
 Chainable methods for composition and configuration.